casadoj/efas_hydro/README.md

 * The `country_id` allows you to extract the stations in one or more countries.
 You need to use the country ISO 3166-1 alfa-2 code, e.g., 'PT' for Portual, 'IT' for Italy...
 * You can also filter by provider(s) using the `provider_id` attribute.
 * If you already know the EFAS_ID of the stations, you can use the `station_id` attribute.
-* You can also filter statios with a bounding box using the `extent` argument.
+* You can also filter stations with a bounding box using the `extent` argument.
 You need to provide a list of 4 values: minimum longitud, minimum latitud, maximum longitude and maximum latitude.

 The function returns a point `geopandas.GeoDataFrame` with the stations that passed the filters and their metadata.